Dow up triple digits as US-China trade tensions ease

 Japan’s Nikkei soared to finish the session higher by 2.2 percent.

 On the economic calendar, November consumer prices came in unchanged, which was right in line with expectations.
-When you back out food and energy, the core-CPI rose 0.2 percent.
+When you back out food and energy, the core CPI rose 0.2 percent.
 That also matched expectations.

-The Dow Jones Industrial Average closed lower on Tuesday after a volatile session that saw it rise more than 300 points before plunging more than 500 points over investor fears of a government shutdown.
+On Tuesday, the Dow Jones Industrial Average closed lower after a volatile session that saw it rise more than 300 points before plunging more than 500 points over investor fears of a government shutdown.

 The blue-chip index fell 53 points.
 The S&P 500 also fell, while the Nasdaq Composite rose slightly.